New update on October 24, 2014:

-Kyrgyzstan has authorized 6 US adoption agencies to work in Kyrgyzstan.
-Since adoptions have stopped and started there quite a few times in the last 10 years, it will take some time to learn whether this is promising or not.
-As an American, I wouldn't begin an adoption in Kyrgyzstan at this point, especially since Kyrgyzstan is not a party to the Hague Convention.
+Kyrgyzstan has authorized several US adoption agencies to work in Kyrgyzstan.
+Since adoptions have stopped and started there quite a few times in the last 10 years, it will take a long time to learn whether this is promising or not.
+I would not begin an adoption in Kyrgyzstan now or anytime soon especially since Kyrgyzstan is not a party to the Hague Convention.

-This post is very old and based on my experiences in Kyrgyzstan in 2005 and 2006 which means a lot of what is posted below is very outdated.
+This post is very old and based on my experiences in Kyrgyzstan in 2005 and 2006 which means a lot of what is posted below is very outdated and the links may not work.

 These are a few things I've learned about adopting from Kyrgyzstan because of my experiences there and the six years I have been researching international adoption.
 I worked in the Bishkek baby house, and if you are told you're adopting a baby from Bishkek, it's likely she will come from this baby house.
 Note that I am not an adoption expert, nor have I done an international adoption myself.
 I have no connections with any agency.
 I have been away from Kyrgyzstan for over a year and there are better places to find updated information.
 These are two posts I've written in other places about the Bishkek baby house and some of the children there (here and here).